azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/ManagementGroupBasedComplianceInitiative.md

     CD "<LocalExtractedFolderPath>\DeploymentFiles"

     # Load AzTS Setup script in session
-    . ".\ConfigureAzTSFeature.ps1"
+    . ".\UpdateAzTSFeatures.ps1"

     # Note: Make sure you copy  '.' present at the start of the line.
    ```

-5. Connect to AzAccount
+5. Connect to AzAccount.
     ``` PowerShell
       Connect-AzAccount -Tenant <TenantId>
     ```
-  6. Invoke the configuration cmdlet
+  6. Invoke the configuration cmdlet.
      ``` PowerShell
       Configure-AzTSFeature
       -SubscriptionId <AzTSHostingSubscriptionId> `